syphr42/recipes/docs/_posts/2018-12-29-graham-cracker-pie-crust.md

 1. Make graham cracker crumbs in food processor or place graham crackers in plastic bag and crush until they turn into crumbs.
 2. Put butter in a med-large mixing bowl and mix in graham cracker crumbs, sugar, and salt until combined.
 3. Put mixture into a 9-inch pie dish and pat it down with your fingers or a metal spoon to make the crust.
 Start with the walls and then push the remainder into the bottom.
-4. Bake for 10 minutes or until very lightly browned.
+4. Bake for 10 minutes or until very lightly browned at 375°F.
 5. Allow to cool.